theotchlx/beep-poc/README.md

 ```

-Some commands, also to update the backend's readme:
+Some commands to try things out: (see backend's readme for more tests)

 ```bash
 # Authenticate to keycloak with curl, to retrieve access token.